William0n/Animal-Crossing-Reviews/README.md

 # Animal Crossing: New Reviews
 ## Introduction

 With the release of Nintendo's new 2020 Animal Crossing game, it is inevitable that there will also be a variety of reviews on the horizon.
-This was a great opportunity to apply some Natural Language Processing (NLP) while also seeing how good the game is before I purhcase my own copy.
+This was a great opportunity to apply some Natural Language Processing (NLP) while also seeing how good the game is before I purchase my own copy.
 In this project, my goal is to utilize Tensorflow's text preprocessing and encoding functions on the reviews and predict whether or not the review is positive or negative.

 ## Packages and Resources